-In the real events that inspired the dramatic series, The Crown, Princess Diana admitted that she suffered from bulimia nervosa as a young woman.
-Bulimia nervosa is a potentially lethal eating disorder that is characterized by repeated consumption of large amounts of food followed by compensatory behaviors to attempt to “undo” overeating episodes; these behaviors include self-induced vomiting, laxatives, or diuretics, fasting, or driven exercise.
+In the real events that inspired the dramatic series, Princess Diana admitted that she suffered from bulimia nervosa as a young woman.
+Bulimia nervosa is a potentially lethal eating disorder that is characterized by repeated consumption of large amounts of food followed by compensatory behaviors to attempt to “undo” overeating episodes.
+These behaviors include self-induced vomiting, laxatives, or diuretics, fasting, or driven exercise.
 Often, the repeated binge-purge pattern is kept a secret.
-The struggle is often associated with a sense of shame and embarrassment along with the feeling of being locked into the cycle and unable to find a way out.
+The struggle is usually associated with a sense of shame and embarrassment, along with the feeling of being locked into the cycle and unable to find a way out.
 Of note, with proper intervention, bulimia is fully treatable.

 CBT-E Treatment for Bulimia

 While The Crown does not show Princess Diana’s treatment journey as she recovers from her eating disorder, finding help, and support with a trained therapist is of the utmost importance when someone suffers from bulimia.
 Often people s for many years before seeking help which is particularly unfortunate since there are clear, well-studied, and effective treatments for bulimia.

 Consistently and across multiple research trials, Enhanced Cognitive Behavioral Therapy (CBT-E) has been shown to be the most effective treatment for bulimia.
 It is also the leading treatment for binge eating disorder, a condition that shares many common features with bulimia nervosa.
 CBT-E is a very efficient, short-term, and time-limited therapy.
 CBT-E involves one-on-one sessions with a therapist to identify the factors that keep the patient locked into their eating problem – and then systematically the patient and therapist collaboratively tackle these factors in the treatment.